 The process will start with the trader (owner) creating the product by selecting the attributes (Pipeline, Service, Transport Path, Reference period, and Volume Relationships).
 The attributes will be displayed in drop down boxes.

+Only the attributes appropriate for the pipeline associated with the user ID will be displayed.

-The user will then have the choice of create, edit, or cancel his selections.
+The user will then have the choice to create, edit, or cancel his selections by right clicking on the product description on the Created Products screen.

 If the user chooses to create then he will have the opportunity to review the product in the lower half of the screen.
 He will also have the ability to see the long description of the product.

-The Long Description will be built in a standard format by the different attributes chosen.
+The Long Description will be built in a standard format by the different attributes chosen (see 6.4).

 Once the product is created it will be displayed on the lower half of the screen.
 Here, the user (needs to be determined if its going to be the pipeline or PCG of EnronOnline) will have the ability to approve, reject, or delete the product.